 Most of his studio paintings are on calico or fine canvas glued to MDF board using traditional rabbit-skin glue and hand made gesso.
 His plein air paintings are on canvas board or primed plywood panels.

 Samples of Keith’s sketchbooks are shown in the Sketches page.
-Generally these sketches are not for sale.
-The items marked “drawings” (derived from sketches and photos) are for sale.

 The artist is an exhibiting member of Leeds Fine Artists, also a member of Huddersfield Art Society, is an Invited Artist at Holmfirth ArtWeek and exhibits regularly in the Yorkshire region.
 He contributes to the UK Plein Air Society and takes part in the Urban Sketchers Yorkshire group.